 One Thousand and One Persian Landscapes

-A few months ago, the Tehran Museum of Contemporary mounted a spectacular exhibition on Persian manuscript painting.
+A few months ago, the Tehran Museum of Contemporary Art mounted a spectacular exhibition on Persian manuscript painting.
 Fortunately, digital facsimiles of the miniatures and folios are still available online.

 Here are some of my favorites, starting with this twice-walled Edenic garden floating amidst an orange vegetal sea.